sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - An eQMS (Electronic Quality Management System) helps to standardise and automate quality management tasks and workflows and can generate quality data and reports automatically.
+* - You could use an eQMS (Electronic Quality Management System) to standardise and automate quality management tasks and workflows, and to generate quality data and reports automatically.
   - A basis eQMS could be a set of spreadsheets or documents held in a repository which are manually maintained.
     More mature applications will provide workflows and generate quality data through manual and automated actions.
   - Optional